A Denali National Park Itinerary for Two Full Days

 Stop 2: Denali Visitor Center

 The National Park Service does a great job with this one.
-Spend some time inside with the wildlife exhibit about the critters you may see at Denali and the park’s geological history.
+Spend some time inside the wildlife exhibit to learn about critters you may see and the park’s geological history.

 This is also a great place to interact with park staff about available hikes and how to stay safe while you’re out there.